Why is a Rickshaw the perfect machine to climb the Himalayas?

 Because they're not.

-The engine is 4.5bhp (if you're lucky).
-They have tiny wheels and bad suspension, not suited to unpaved roads.
+The engines on our newest editions to the fleet are an impressive 10.5bhp.
+They have tiny wheels, shite ground clearance and bad suspension, not suited to unpaved roads.
 They have no protection from the elements.
 And they're incredibly unreliable.

 All of this pretty much guarantees you'll bite off more than you can chew and something will go wrong.
 Which is where you find what you're really made of.
 And if you triumph, then next time you'll likely be able to bite even bigger.